raspberrypilearning/tree-life-simulator/en/step_5.md

 --- /task ---

-Each time someone submits a request for more trees, the **Tree Feller** sprite should add that number to the `trees needed`{:class="block3variables"} variable.
+Each time someone submits a request for more trees, the **Tree Feller** sprite should add that number to the amount of trees needed.

 --- task ---